adstriegel/cse20289-fa24/hw/hw03/README.md

 * Fetch the full dataset
 * Confirm operation for both of the full datasets for the full data as well as only the May 2024 subset for each

-Reference output will be provided for the smaller datasets at mid-week.
+Reference output for several of the files and adapters can be found [here](./refs/all-stats.txt).

 ## Task 4 - Plotting